AdoptOpenJDK/jitwatch/README.md

 Visualiser separated from core code via a listener interface to allow alternative UIs to sit on top.

 NB: User interface uses JavaFX so requires $JAVA_HOME/jre/lib/jfxrt.jar on compile and runtime classpath if you are using Java 7.

+NB: Requires JDK lib/tools.jar on classpath to build and also to run if you want to inspect bytecode.